chazzka/clanekforest/clanek.md

 ### From a tree to the forest
 Due to the random selection of samples and a dimension, the evaluation is distributed to the set of trees - a forest.
 Basic and recursive steps are repeated for each of the trees in a forest.
-The number of trees is set experimentally, usually ranges between 1-100.
+The number of trees is set experimentally, usually around 100.

+The final novelty score is then evaluated on a forest as
+$$n()$$